- Equity management explained for founders

 Customer wins

-Investor asks (e.g. whether you need more funding or want help with an introduction)
+Investor asks (for example, whether you need more funding or want help with an introduction)

 Carta customers can automatically send and track investor updates.